spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 The original and flattened solutions are the fastest, as they use vanilla callbacks, with the fastest flattened solution being flattened-class.js.

-suspend is the fastest generator based solutions.
+suspend is the fastest generator based solution.
 It incurred minimal overhead of about 60% running time.
-They're also roughly comparable with streamlinejs (when in raw callbacks mode).
+Its also roughly comparable with streamlinejs (when in raw callbacks mode).

 caolan's async adds some measurable overhead (its about 2 times slower than